David Icke: Wogan interview

 There was controversy in the tabloid press about Icke's declaration that he was the 'son of God', an assertion that was taken as a claim that he was Jesus.
 News headlines following Icke's press conference attracted requests for interviews from Nicky Campbell's BBC Radio One programme, for Terry Wogan's prime-time Wogan show, and Fern Britton's ITV chat show.

 Wogan introduced the 1991 segment with "The world as we know it is about to end".
 The tabloid press had been running with the story that Icke was claiming to be the Son of God.
 When Wogan incredulously asked Icke, "Why you?
 Why have you been chosen?", he replied that Jesus would have been laughed at too, and repeated that Britain would soon be devastated by tidal waves and earthquakes.
 Without these, "the Earth will cease to exist".
 Amid laughter from the audience, Icke said laughter was the best way to remove negativity.
 Wogan replied of the audience: "But they're laughing at you.
 They're not laughing with you."
 The BBC was criticised for allowing it to go ahead; Des Christy of The Guardian called it a "media crucifixion".

 The interview led to a difficult period for Icke.
 In May 1991, police were called to the couple's home after a crowd of over 100 youths gathered outside, chanting "We want the Messiah" and "Give us a sign, David".
 Icke told Jon Ronson in 2001:

 One of my very greatest fears as a child was being ridiculed in public.
 And there it was coming true.
 As a television presenter, I'd been respected.
 People come up to you in the street and shake your hand and talk to you in a respectful way.
 And suddenly, overnight, this was transformed into "Icke's a nutter."
 I couldn't walk down any street in Britain without being laughed at.
 It was a nightmare.
 My children were devastated because their dad was a figure of ridicule.

-In 2006, Wogan interviewed Icke again for a special Wogan Now & Then series.
+In 2006, Wogan interviewed Icke again for a special Wogan Now & Then series where he spoke about his concerns about the think-tank Project for the New American Century.
 Wogan was apologetic for his conduct in the 1991 interview.
-However, in his autobiography, Mustn't Grumble, Wogan described Icke as being a "ranting demagogue convinced we were all manipulated sheep".